microsoft/terraform-provider-power-platform/DEVELOPER.md

 # Developer Guide

+The Terraform Provider for Power Platform extends Terraform's capabilities to allow Terraform to manage Power Platform infrastructure and services.
+The provider is built on the modern [Terraform Plugin Framework](https://github.com/hashicorp/terraform-plugin-framework) and NOT on the the older Terraform SDK.
+Ensure that you are referencing the correct [Plugin Framework documentation](https://developer.hashicorp.com/terraform/plugin/framework) when developing for this provider.

+If you want to contribute to the provider, refer to the [Contributing Guide](/CONTRIBUTING.md) which can help you learn about the different types of contributions you can make to the repo.
+The following documentation will help developers get setup and prepared to make code contributions to the repo.

+## Devcontainer

 If you want to contribute to this project, you can use the devcontainer feature in Visual Studio Code to create a consistent and isolated development environment.
 A devcontainer is a Docker container that has all the tools and dependencies needed to work with the codebase.
 You can open any folder inside the container and use VS Code’s full feature set, including IntelliSense, code navigation, debugging, and extensions.

 ## Developer Requirements